 When they browse your site, all prices displayed will be in their preferred local currency.
 And most conveniently, you can place trackers on your site that identify the user’s location and automatically set all the product prices in the customer’s local currency.
-Such little considerations toward the customers significantly increase your online store’s conversion rate.
+Such little consideration toward the customers significantly increases your online store’s conversion rate.

 The top converting free Shopify theme Debutify offers more than 28 powerful add-ons, many of which enable your site to determine the customer’s location.

 5. Highlight The Effects Of Shipping To Prices

 Several customers always add items to their carts, only to abandon them later when they see that shipping prices have increased the total amount.

 To reduce the cart abandonment rate, you need to include the shipping figures when you display eCommerce product prices.
 This way, customers know what they’re paying when they choose a product.